joriskampman/saxibot/logbook.md

 Otherwise the topic /cmd_vel is dead!

-tip:
+> **tips**:
-1. use `ros2 topic list` to get the full topics available
+> 1. use `ros2 topic list` to get the full topics available
-2. use `ros2 topic echo <topic>` to show the messages being published
+> 2. use `ros2 topic echo <topic>` to show the messages being published
-3. to use a configuration in rviz: `rviz2 -d src/saxibot/config/xxxx.rviz`
+> 3. to use a configuration in rviz: `rviz2 -d src/saxibot/config/xxxx.rviz`
-4. to use a world in gazebo: `ros2 launch saxibot <launchfile> world:=src/saxibot/worlds/xxxx.world`
+> 4. to use a world in gazebo: `ros2 launch saxibot <launchfile> world:=src/saxibot/worlds/xxxx.world`
-   1. note that the saxibot itself should be removed since it will spawn via the same launch script!
+>   1. note that the saxibot itself should be removed since it will spawn via the same launch script!
-5.